michaelnguyenwex/azure-devops-mcp/README.md

 7.  **`create-jira-subtasks`**
     *   Description: Creates subtasks in Jira for a specified parent issue.
 The subtasks will inherit fields like project, agile team, and sprint from the parent issue.
     *   Parameters:
-        *   `parentJiraId` (string): The ID of the parent Jira issue (e.g., "CDH-342").
+        *   `parentJiraId` (string): The ID or key of the parent Jira issue (e.g., "CDH-342").
-        *   `subtaskSummaries` (string[]): Array of summary texts for each subtask to create.
+        *   `subtaskSummaries` (string[], optional): Array of summary texts for each subtask to create.
+Required if templateType is 'customized' or not provided.
-    *   Notes:
-        *   Subtasks automatically inherit certain properties from the parent issue (project, sprint, team).
-        *   Each subtask is created with the standard subtask issue type for your Jira instance.
-        *   Returns an array of results indicating success or failure for each subtask creation.
-        *   `parentJiraId` (string): The ID or key of the parent Jira issue (e.g., "PROJECT-123").
-        *   `subtaskSummaries` (string[]): Array of strings to use as summaries for the subtasks.
+        *   `templateType` (string, optional): The template type for subtask summaries.
+Possible values:
+            *   `"customized"` (default): User must provide subtaskSummaries.
+            *   `"FF"`: Pre-populates with feature flag related subtasks.
+            *   `"Regular"`: Pre-populates with standard development subtasks.

 ## Development